eucalyptus/euca-demo/installs/install-10-faststart/docs/install-11-faststart-configure-dns.md

     once.
 You should then be able to re-install configured regions as needed without having to repeat these changes.

-    To avoid ambiguity, the files below are verbatim for the hp-gol01-f1 region.
+    To avoid ambiguity, unlike other examples on this page which reference ${REGION} and ${DOMAIN}, the exammples below are verbatim for the hp-gol01-f1 region.

     Add these lines to /etc/named.conf on the parent DNS server"